Aircraft Maintenance Engineering and Management BSc (Hons)

 External scholarships and financial support may be available.
 Contact the relevant UHI partner college for more information.

-Successful completion of this course will allow you to enhance your career within the aviation industry, particularly the aircraft maintenance sector, or within other sectors including oil and gas, renewables and nuclear.
+Successful completion of this course will allow you to enhance your career prospects within the aviation industry, particularly the aircraft maintenance sector.
+These skills are transferable to other industry sectors including oil and gas, renewables and nuclear.